 - Emerging Markets

 Global Divisions for Converse and Brand Licensing.
 Nike’s organizational structure also has two global divisions: one for the Converse brand and another for brand licensing.
 One global division is responsible for managing the worldwide operations of Converse, which is another footwear brand and subsidiary of Nike Inc. Another global division is responsible for licensing the Nike brand.
-This characteristic of the organizational structure offers control for brand licensing and the operations of Converse.
+This characteristic of the corporate structure offers control for brand licensing and the operations of Converse.

 Nike’s Organizational Structure Advantages & Disadvantages